newcastleuniversity/puppet_module_msktutil/README.md

 3. Ensure you have the Advanced Mode active in the AD management console - right click on the computer object and select Attribute Editor
 4. Scroll to the dNSHostName attribute and enter the hostname of the machine, e.g.: machinename99
 5. Scroll to the servicePrincipleName attribute and enter the FQDN of the machine prefixed by host/, e.g.: host/machinename99.ncl.ac.uk

+*end here if not using Puppet to manage the host*

-6. Create, using Puppet or otherwise, a suitable Kerberos config file to use with your AD.
+6. (Optional if using Puppet) Create, using Puppet or otherwise, a suitable Kerberos config file to use with your AD.
 I recommend that you test this (e.g. by running "kinit" to get a ticket) as this module assumes that a valid Kerberos config exists.
 7. (Optional) Create a group to grant read access to the keytab and add service accounts (e.g. apache) to it.
 8. Install this module into your puppet master.
 9. Include this module if the default params in the param.pp file work for you, or declare it with overrides.